bitcoin-sv/ts-sdk/docs/primitives.md

 Takes an array of numbers or a string and returns a new Signature instance.
 This method will throw an error if the Compact encoding is invalid.
-If a string is provided, it is assumed to represent a hexadecimal sequence. compactByte value 27-31 means compressed public key.
+If a string is provided, it is assumed to represent a hexadecimal sequence. compactByte value 27-30 means uncompressed public key.
-32-35 means uncompressed public key.
+31-34 means compressed public key.
-The range represents the recovery param which can be 0,1,2,3,4.
+The range represents the recovery param which can be 0,1,2,3.
 We could support recovery functions in future if there's demand.

 ```ts